juxhouse/bela-resources/API.md

 ### Source

 String.
 This is the source of the elements being uploaded.
-BELA will garbage collect elements that are longer present in the latest upload of any of your sources.
+BELA will garbage collect elements and containments that are longer present in the latest upload of any of your sources.

 Examples:
   - "https://github.com/my-company/my-repo"